Approach

 TRAUMA

 As a therapist, I am committed to learning the latest developments in healing trauma.
 Traditional psychotherapy works by exploring how the cognitive mind makes sense of the self in relation to the world.
-Because trauma is a survival response based in how our autonomic nervous system responds to threat, it is activated by the emotional brain (fight and flight) or the reptilian brain (freeze) depending on our capacity to manage the encountered threat.
+Because trauma is a survival response based on how our autonomic nervous system responds to threat, the cognitive brain is shut down and the emotional brain is activated (fight and flight) or the reptilian brain (freeze), depending on our capacity to manage the encountered threat.
+However because the emotional and reptilian brains don’t carry an episodic ‘time code’ in the same way the cognitive brain does., when the traumatic memory is re-triggered it feels like the trauma is happening again in the here and now, rather than being understood as something which happened in the past.
+The body behaves as though it is still under threat, and the rational mind doesn’t understand why.
 To work with traumatic stress, it is vital to understand the difference between top down (thinking mind) and bottom up (fight/flight/freeze) regulation.

 ART THERAPY